In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.

 What Are The Signs Baby Is Ready For Sleep?

 Knowing when your baby is ready for sleep can definitely help with the settling process.
+This is because an overtired or overstimulated newborn won’t sleep unless held because they’re grumpy, restless and irritable.

-This is because an overtired or overstimulated baby will be more grumpy and more difficult to get to sleep.
 It will also mean that your baby will require more rocking to settle down and they will certainly not want to be left alone in their crib.

 When Should A Baby Fall Asleep Alone?

-As a rule of thumb, your baby should be developmentally ready to self settle and fall asleep alone by 4 months old.
+As a rule of thumb, your baby should be developmentally ready to self-settle and fall asleep alone by 4 months old.

+Some babies will manage this beforehand and others will take longer.
 But by this age, it is considered OK to let your baby fuss for a short while when you put them down without them feeling abandoned.

-Baby Won’t Sleep Unless Held Summary
+Newborn Won’t Sleep Unless Held Summary

 Need More Parenting Help?